polylang/polylang/readme.txt

 == Changelog ==

+= 2.3.3 (2018-03-15) =

+* Pro: Fix tax query using a term sharing slugs (fix a conflict with Fusion Builder)
+* Restore Polylang (free) on REST requests, while disabling the language filter as in v2.3
+* Rework auto translated query with taxonomy in different language #223
+* Synchronize Yoast SEO primary category (needs Yoast SEO 7.0+)
+* Fix PHP warning introduced by Yoast SEO 7.0 #229
+* Fix tax query when using the relation 'OR'
+* Fix a conflict with the combination of Barrel + WP Bakery Page Builder
+* Fix broken redirect with MU domain mapping #226
+* Fix site title not translated in password change email

 = 2.3.2 (2018-03-05) =

 * Pro: Fix REST requests not filtered by the requested language (introduced in 2.3).
 * Pro: Fix error 404 on single posts if posts are untranslatable
+* Deactivate Polylang (free) on REST requests by default.
 * Fix translated terms unassigned from posts when deleting a term
 * Fix auto translated query with taxonomy in different language returning empty results since WP 4.9 #223
 * Fix conflict with a homepage option of the theme Extra